dino0320/blackjack/README.md

   ```

 4. Build assets
-Connect to the Docker container and build assets such as CSS and Javascript.
+  Connect to the Docker container and build assets such as CSS and JavaScript.
   ```bash
   docker compose exec web bash
   cd srv/blackjack/